ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 Please refer to our
 [documentation repository](https://github.com/ptcrealitylab/vuforia-spatial-toolbox-documentation)
 for additional tutorials, setup guides, and introductions to various aspects of the system.
 In particular, reading about the
 [system architecture](https://github.com/ptcrealitylab/vuforia-spatial-toolbox-documentation/blob/master/understandSystem/systemArchitecture.md)
 will give you an overview about how the aspects of the system fit together.
+An in-depth setup guide will also be available soon.

 ### Notes